openvinotoolkit/training_extensions/models/object_detection/model_templates/face-detection/readme.md

 The models can be optimized -- compressed by [NNCF](https://github.com/openvinotoolkit/nncf) framework.

-At the moment, only one compression methods is supported for face detection models: int8 quantization.
+At the moment, only one compression methods is supported for all face detection models: int8 quantization.
+Also the models face-detection-0200, face-detection-0202, face-detection-0204, and face-detection-0205
+support such NNCF compression method as filter pruning.

 Please, note that NNCF framework requires a dataset for compression, since it makes several steps of fine-tuning after compression to restore the quality of the model, so the command line parameters of the compression script are closer